MOSTAFA-0-1/shop_app/README.md

 ## Conclusion

 This app provides a seamless and user-friendly experience for buying and selling products.
 It utilizes the latest technologies to ensure secure user authentication and data management.
-Thank you for using our app!
+Thank you for using my app!